-Students are encouraged to consider their own ethics and also through the use of researching The Good Shopping Guide they explore the ethics of major companies and how that may impact their own shopping habits.
+Students use the Good Shopping Guide to explore the ethics of major companies and consider how that may impact their own shopping habits.

-Students are taught the 5 major ways in which we communicate love and then get to reflect on the healthiness of their own ways of expressing love with their friends, family and romantic relationships.
+After learning about the 5 major ways in which we communicate love, students reflect on their own ways of expressing love within their friendship groups, families and romantic relationships.

-Students are guided through an interactive session exploring one of the many personality type indicators and finding out which Simpsons character they best resemble.
-They are encouraged to spend time on the back of this lesson developing a greater self awareness.
+Students are guided through an interactive session designed to develop greater self-awareness.
+They explore the many personality type indicators and find out which Simpsons character they best resemble.

-Through watching exerts of a presentation by Rob Bell, students engage in a series of discussions, group drawings and activities exploring a form of the teleological argument; a novel about experiences we find hard to explain called Flatland by Edwin A. Abbott; personal identity and our relationship with the transcendent.
-Ideally this is a three week programme, but each week does work as a stand alone lesson.
+Through watching excerpts of a presentation by Rob Bell, students engage in a series of discussions, group drawings and activities exploring a form of the teleological argument; a novel about experiences we find hard to explain called Flatland (Edwin A. Abbott); personal identity and our relationship with the transcendent.
+Ideally this is delivered as a three week programme, but each week works as a stand alone lesson.